natecostello/van_two_point_oh/blog/2021-10-21-rear-mudflaps-wheelwell-inserts/rear-mudflaps.md

 Installed driver side wheel well insert along with mudflaps and eternabonded.
 Still neeed to eternabond pass side.

 2021-12-16
-Soph used some VHB instead of selftappers
+Soph used some VHB instead of selftappers.
+If this doesn't hold up we might through bolt.